 “You’re scared of being human,” May says to her a little later on in the argument, accusing her of hiding behind a variety of things because she’s too scared to move on.
 It’s easy to see that Leah doesn’t really let herself care about anything.
 Leah and May have a really ugly fight, then Leah storms upstairs.
 Bug wants to talk to her, and he puts his hand on her shoulder to stop her and she punches him, then goes into her room.
 “Why do you hate me, Leah?”
 Bug demands through her closed door.
 “I’ve never done anything to do you.”

 I wonder if he’s asked her that before.
 I sure as hell would have.

 She opens her door, comes back through it, and slams him against the wall.
-Again, the sexual connotation is there.
 “You ruined my life, that’s what you’ve done, you little shit,” she says.
-(She’s really much to smart to be blaming him for anything.
+(She’s really much too smart to be blaming him for anything.
 I mean, their mother didn’t even die in child birth.
 There is literally nothing to blame him for.)
 Then Leah slams him against the opposite wall of the hallway, and punches him again.
 Then she knees him a couple of times – in the stomach and the face.
 He doesn’t fight back.